pda-freddi/computer-science-library/README.md

 PATCH /videos/{id}
 ```

-The PATCH method allows the user to update (patch) one or more fields of the record specified in the ID parameter of the URI.
+The PATCH method allows the user to update (patch) one or more fields of the record specified by the ID parameter in the URI.
 The difference between the PATCH and PUT methods is that the former is not guaranteed to be idempotent and doesn't require all fields of an entity to be sent in the request's body.

-To update only the title and link fields of the video record with an ID of 15, for example, a PATCH request can be made to the `/videos/15` endpoint containing in the body:
+To update only the title and link fields of the video record with an ID of 15, for example, a PATCH request should be made to `/videos/15`  and its body should contain:

 ```
 {